 Tip: It is best practice to deploy an inventory beacon into each subnet that contains target inventory devices.
 This allows the inventory beacon to reliably use ARP or nbtstat requests to determine the MAC address of a discovered device (reliability of these results is reduced across separate subnets).
-Where, across subnets, only an IP address can be found for a device (that is, the device data is missing both a MAC address and a fully-qualified domain name), a record is created for the discovered device, but this record is not matched with more complete records (which also contain either or both of the MAC address and FQDN).
-This means you may see multiple discovered device records with duplicate IP addresses: one record is complete, and one or more others are missing identifying data as discussed.
+Where, across subnets, only an IP address can be found for a device (that is, the device data is missing both a MAC address and a device name), a record is created for the discovered device; but because IP addresses may be dynamic, this is insufficient to allow merging with more complete records (which also contain either or both of the MAC address and a device name).
+Such complete discovery records may be created automatically when inventory is first returned from the locally-installed FlexNet inventory agent: not finding an existing, complete and matching discovered device record to link with the inventory device record, FlexNet Manager Suite automatically creates one.
+This means you may see multiple discovered device records with duplicate IP addresses: one record is complete (from inventory), and one or more others are missing identifying data (across subnets) as discussed.
+These cannot be merged automatically, and you are left with a manual task to clean up incomplete duplicate discovered device records.
+What's worse, if you have a rule to repeat the discovery process (for example, looking for newly-installed devices) and you still have incomplete discovery data from an inventory beacon reaching across subnet boundaries, the unmatched and incomplete record is recreated at each execution of the discovery rule.
 In contrast, having a local inventory beacon in the same subnet as target devices provides both the IP address and the MAC address, which is sufficient for matching discovered device records.
 If you must do discovery across subnet boundaries without a local inventory beacon, ensure that there are full DNS entries visible to the inventory beacon for all devices you intend to discover.
-This allows the inventory beacon to report both an IP address and a fully-qualified domain name (FQDN), which is again sufficient for record matching.
+This allows the inventory beacon to report both an IP address and a name (either the device name or a fully-qualified domain name [FQDN]), which combination is again sufficient for record matching.

-If yours is a highly secure, locked down environment, you may need to open network ports on the target computer devices to allow for remote execution.
+3. If yours is a highly secure, locked down environment, you may need to open network ports on the target computer devices to allow for remote execution.

 Since the inventory beacons use standard ports to access target devices and remotely gather inventory, the required ports are already available in many environments.
 (The ports are documented in the online help, under FlexNet Manager Suite Help > Inventory Beacons > Inventory Beacon Reference > Ports and URLs for Inventory Beacons.
-The default requirements for remote execution are ports 445 for SMB on Windowsand 22 for SSH on Unix.)

-- 4. Ensure adequate credentials are available for the remote execution process to run.
+The default requirements for remote execution are ports 445 for SMB on Windowsand 22 for SSH on Unix.) - 4.
+Ensure adequate credentials are available for the remote execution process to run.
 There are two possible approaches for Windows devices: - You can register a domain administrator account that has installation privileges on all the target computer devices within the domain.
 This approach minimizes entries in the Password Store. - You can record appropriate (potentially unique) credentials for each device in the Password Store.
 With this approach, you should also add filters to limit the number of password attempts on each target device, so that the remote execution attempt is not terminated because it attempted too many credentials without success.